ualibweb/ua-folio-docs/docs/Rancher.md

 https://docker.dev.folio.org/v2/platform-complete/tags/list) with the specific build number included.
 Once this is done, upgrade `platform-complete` like any other Rancher app.

+I am not certain that the `platform-complete` step is necessary -- it may be possible to simply start with the `BUILD-UI` step.

 ## Making Okapi Aware

 For Okapi-related changes, such as updating the module description, use something like this in your